 The Executive Committee of the Division holds two regularly-scheduled meetings each year, one of which is held in conjunction with the annual meeting of the Academy of Management.
 The second meeting is typically held during the winter months at a location chosen by the Chair of the division.
 Interim meetings are called as needed via conference calls.

-Division Chair Track: Officers elected to the position of Division Chair serve a five-year term.
+Officers elected to the position of Division Chair serve a five-year term.
 They serve one year as Program Chair-Elect.
 They automatically succeed to the office of Program Chair, Division Chair-Elect, Division Chair, and Past Division Chair.
+Program Chair-elect

-Program Chair-elect: The Program Chair-elect handles symposia for AOM (typically over 150 submissions) and oversees OB Division field awards.
+The Program Chair-elect handles symposia for AOM (typically over 150 submissions) and oversees OB Division field awards.
+Program Chair

-Program Chair: The Program Chair is responsible for the development and coordination of the OB Division’s program at the annual meeting of the Academy of Management.
+The Program Chair is responsible for the development and coordination of the OB Division’s program at the annual meeting of the Academy of Management.
+Chair Elect

-Chair Elect: The Chair-Elect records minutes for all meetings and oversees OB Division conference awards.
+The Chair-Elect records minutes for all meetings and oversees OB Division conference awards.
+Chair

-Chair: The Chair oversees division activities, manages the election, and coordinates with OB Division sponsors.
+The Chair oversees division activities, manages the election, and coordinates with OB Division sponsors.
+Past Chair

 Below is a brief description of the responsibilities for each appointed role:

-- Event Planner: The Event Planner handles audio-visual needs, rooms requirements, and catering for AOM events.
+- The Event Planner handles audio-visual needs, rooms requirements, and catering for AOM events.

-- Listserv Moderator: The Listserv Moderator manages and moderates the OB Division e-mail discussion list (listserv).
+- The Listserv Moderator manages and moderates the OB Division e-mail discussion list (listserv).

-- Program Developer Manager: The Program Developer Manager assists the Program Chair and Program Chair-Elect with development of the program for the annual meeting, including coordination and input of relevant data into the “Program Developer” tool used by AOM.
+- The Program Developer Manager assists the Program Chair and Program Chair-Elect with development of the program for the annual meeting, including coordination and input of relevant data into the “Program Developer” tool used by AOM.

-- Technology and Media Team Leader: The Technology and Media Team Leader is responsible for coordinating all of the electronic communications (e.g., website, news releases, and listserv) that help OB Division members stay connected.
-The Tech Leader is also responsible for coordinating the work of web content subcommittees.
+- The Chief Technology Officer (CTO) is responsible for coordinating all of the electronic communications (e.g., Connect@AOM community site, social media) that help OB Division members stay connected.
+The CTO is also responsible for coordinating the work of web content subcommittees.